nipreps/nipreps-book/docs/tutorial/models.md

 ## Investigating the tensor model

 Now, we are ready to use the diffusion tensor model.
-We will use the wrap around DIPY's implementation that we distribute with `eddymotion`.
+We will use the wrap around DIPY's implementation that we distribute with `nifreeze`.

 ```{code-cell} python
 :tags: [remove-cell]